openhab/openhab-addons/bundles/org.openhab.binding.teleinfo/README.md

 - send your meter reading to your electricity provider with a simple copy/paste,
 - improve your rules and minimize electricity costs,
 - check if your subscription is relevant for your needs,
-- monitor your electric consumption,
+- monitor your electricity consumption,

 ## Supported Things